John Durham: Special counsel to review origins of Trump-Russia investigation

-Beginning in 2017, Trump and his allies alleged that the FBI investigation (known as Crossfire Hurricane) of possible contacts between his associates and Russian officials (which led to the Mueller investigation) was a "hoax" or "witch hunt" that was baselessly initiated by his political enemies.
+Beginning in 2017, Trump and his allies alleged that the FBI investigation (known as Crossfire Hurricane) of possible contacts between his associates and Russian officials (which led to the Mueller investigation) was a "hoax" or "witch hunt" initiated by his political enemies.
 In April 2019, Attorney General William Barr announced that he had launched a review of the origins of the FBI's investigation into Russian interference in the 2016 United States elections and it was reported in May that he had assigned Durham to lead it several weeks earlier.
 Durham was given the authority "to broadly examin[e] the government's collection of intelligence involving the Trump campaign's interactions with Russians," reviewing government documents and requesting voluntary witness statements.
 In September 2020, Barr reportedly had pressed the investigation to publish a report before the upcoming election, leading one of Durham's longtime aides to resign out of concern that he was doing so for political purposes.
 In December 2020, Barr revealed to Congress that he had appointed Durham to lead the Durham special counsel investigation on October 19.
 He stayed on in this capacity after he resigned as U.S. Attorney.
-By September 2022, the costs of his investigation had climbed to $6.5 million since assuming the role of special counsel.

 After a three-and-a-half-year investigation, Durham indicted three men.
-One of them, whose misconduct had been uncovered by the DOJ Inspector General's 2019 review of the FBI investigation, pleaded guilty to a charge unrelated to the origins of the FBI investigation and was sentenced to probation.
+One of them, FBI lawyer Kevin Clinesmith, pleaded guilty to altering an email used in a FISA renewal application to surveil former Trump campaign adviser Carter Page; he was sentenced to probation.
 The other two, a Clinton campaign lawyer and a Russian-American analyst, were tried for lying to the FBI and acquitted.
-In both trials, Durham alleged the defendants had deceived the FBI, rather than alleging the FBI acted improperly toward Trump.

 On May 12, 2023, Durham submitted his final report to Barr's successor Merrick Garland.
 On May 15, 2023, Garland released the unclassified report "in full as submitted to me, without any additions, redactions, or other modifications”.
-The report criticized the FBI for problems in its investigation, which had also been uncovered by the 2019 IG review, but did not state that the investigation had violated any rule, concluding that the FBI should have launched a preliminary instead of a full investigation into ties between Trump and Russia.
-The New York Times wrote that the report "largely consisted of recycled material, interlaced with conclusions like Mr. Durham's accusation that the F.B.I. had displayed a 'lack of analytical rigor'".
+The report concluded the FBI opened a full investigation based on "raw, unanalyzed, and uncorroborated intelligence" when only a preliminary investigation was warranted, and that the bureau applied a different standard when evaluating concerns about the Clinton campaign.
+Durham found senior FBI personnel displayed "a serious lack of analytical rigor toward the information that they received, especially information received from politically affiliated persons and entities."Reception to the report was divided along partisan lines, with critics calling it a rehash of known information and supporters arguing it confirmed systemic FBI failures.